 #2 Keep the same routine in the evenings

-To help your child start the next day fresh at the childcare center, you should also establish the same evening routine at home and put him to bed early enough to meet the daily required sleep hours for his age.
+To help your child start the next day fresh at the childcare centre, you should also establish the same evening routine at home and put him to bed early enough to meet the daily required sleep hours for his age.
 Both parents should be home earlier with the child as he would likely want to spend some time with his parents before willing to go to bed.

 #3 Communicate with your child

 If your child is at the childcare centre for a full day, you can start making simple conversations part of your family dinner routine.
 This is the time to encourage your child for being brave and doing a good job at the childcare centre and to find out if there is any reason why he may not be napping well.

 If he prefers a certain teacher to pat him for the nap or prefers to nap beside his friend, you can inform the childcare centre and see if they can accommodate.